kijimaD/create-link/README.md

 - MediaWiki
 - Org-mode

-We want to support more formats, please send us your PR!
+I want to support more formats, please send us your PR!
 [This PR](https://github.com/kijimaD/create-link/pull/7) may be helpful!

 ## 🔌Context